Old Crow, Yukon

 Located in a periglacial environment, the community is situated on the Porcupine River in the far northern part of the territory.
 Old Crow is the only Yukon community that cannot be reached by motor vehicle, requiring visitors to fly in to Old Crow Airport.
 It is a dry community.
-Old Crow is also the northernmost non-Inuit community in North America, and the only such community situated north of the Arctic Circle.
+Old Crow is also the northernmost non-Inuit indigenous community in North America, and one of only a few such communities north of the Arctic Circle outside of Eurasia.

 History

-A large number of apparently human modified animal bones have been discovered in the Old Crow area, notably at Bluefish Caves, about 380 km south, and the Old Crow Flats, located about 14 km south, that have been dated to 25,000-40,000 years ago by carbon dating, several thousand years earlier than generally accepted human habitation of North America.
+A large number of apparently human modified animal bones have been discovered in the Old Crow area, notably at Bluefish Caves, about 380 km south, and the Old Crow Flats, located about 14 km south, that have been dated to 25,000–40,000 years ago by carbon dating, several thousand years earlier than generally accepted human habitation of North America.

 An Indigenous chief named Deetru` K`avihdik, literally "Crow-May-I-Walk", helped settle a community here around the 1870s and the town was named after him.
 The village was founded around muskrat trapping, which continues to provide basic income.

 The people of Old Crow are dependent on the Porcupine caribou herd for food and clothing.
 The Porcupine caribou herd migrates to the coastal plain in the Arctic National Wildlife Refuge (ANWR) in Alaska to give birth to their young.
 Many citizens of Old Crow believe the herd is being seriously threatened by oil-drilling in the ANWR and have been heavily involved in lobbying to prevent it.

+Fiddling and dances are important to the local culture.
+The first fiddle was brought to the community over 100 years ago after being introduced by the Hudson's Bay Company.
+Fiddler Benjamin Boyd noted that many fiddlers would learn tunes at the dances, and due to the isolation of the community, the fiddle style in Old Crow is unique.
+In 2024, Old Crow was inducted into the Canadian Fiddle Hall of Honour at the Canadian Grand Masters held in Whitehorse, Yukon.